Gabi-comm/Rivan-OWASP/README.md

 keeps the secret 3/3 while inventing plausible promos.
 That gap is the lesson — a leak alone proves nothing if the model was never keeping the secret.

-`gemma3:270m` was tried and removed.
-At 270M parameters the injection never landed (0/4 — it answers with a stray fragment instead of reading the page) and it gave the secret up with no attack at all, so it could demonstrate neither half.
-The model picker in the chat panel only renders when `MODELS` in `src/chat/ollama.js` has more than one entry.

 ### Anatomy

 - `goal-in-indirect-injection.md` — the three presets, each with the question it